Health Karma(R) Selected by th - GuruFocus.com

-FORT LAUDERDALE, FL / ACCESSWIRE / August 25, 2022 / MediXall Group Inc. (OTC PINK:MDXL) ("MediXall"), an innovative healthcare solutions provider, announced today that The Professional Ski Instructors of America and the American Association of Snowboard Instructors (PSIA-AASI) has selected MediXall's wholly-owned subsidiary, Health Karma, Inc. ("Health Karma"), to provide virtual health benefits at a discounted rate for its members.
-The arrangement will allow PSIA-AASI's members to purchase a Health Karma membership to manage their health through access to a $0-copay virtual primary, urgent and behavioral care, and even pet care.
-Health Karma also plans to offer PSIA-AASI members significant discounts to prescriptions, dental care, eye care, hearing, and vitamins & supplements.
+FORT LAUDERDALE, FL / ACCESSWIRE / August 29, 2022 / MediXall Group Inc. (OTCQB:MDXL) ("MediXall"), an innovative healthcare solutions provider, announced today that American Probation and Parole Association ("APPA") has selected MediXall's wholly owned subsidiary, Health Karma, Inc. ("Health Karma"), to provide virtual health benefits at a special APPA member rate.
+The arrangement will allow APPA members to purchase a Health Karma membership to manage their health through access to $0-copay virtual primary, urgent, and behavioral health care consultation, including virtual pet care.
+Plus, Health Karma memberships provide APPA members with significant discounts on prescriptions, dental care, eye care, hearing, and vitamins and supplements.

-The Professional Ski Instructors of America and the American Association of Snowboard Instructors (PSIA-AASI), is a non-profit education association - and close-knit community of more than 32,000 Snowsports professionals dedicated to creating life-changing experiences for others through Snowsports instruction.
-PSIA-AASI members give gifts of freedom, health, and the ability to enjoy sports that will reward them for life.
-Members of PIA-AASI are busy creating the future of skiing and snowboarding.
+As the voice of the community corrections industry for nearly 50 years, APPA serves as the field's leading professional membership association.
+The organization's work is supported by over 30,000 passionate APPA members throughout the U.S. and Canada, as well as other countries actively involved in strengthening community corrections work.

+APPA has members at all levels of government and the private sector, including:

 About MediXall